briancavalier/aeon/README.md

 * `end` (optional): Position to stop reading at.
 * `endExclusive` (optional): If true, excludes the end position.
 * `limit` (optional): Maximum number of events to retrieve.
+* `direction` (optional, default 'forward'): If 'forward', reads events in chronological order.
+If 'backward', reads events in _reverse_ chronological order.

 ## API